NiklasPor/nx-remotecache-custom/README.md

 Cheers, Niklas 👋

+## Critical Vulnerability: CVE-2025-36852
+Due to the way remote caching with shared buckets works, cache poisoning is possible via anything that runs pipelines on untrusted code (e.g. a pull request).
+You can read-up on the vulnerability in [this document](https://nx.app/files/cve-2025-06) from NX or [here](https://nvd.nist.gov/vuln/detail/CVE-2025-36852) on nist.
+There's **no planned fix** for this vulnerability.
+I still recommend to use the official solution powerpack by Nx instead.

 ## nx-remotecache-custom

 `nx-remotecache-custom` is a simple package which includes a helper function to create custom nx remote cache implementations.
 You'll only need to add functions for: